 Takealot has been ranked first as the online retail brand with the largest brand equity in South Africa, followed by followed by Amazon, Makro, Game and Edgars.
-This is according to a new study titled “Online Retail Brands Report – South Africa – 2020”.
+Takealot also leads in terms of revenue, estimated at R7.6 billion followed by Game in second place.
+This is according to a new study titled “Online Retail Brands Report – South Africa – 2020”, available from the Acentric report store.
 The report is based on a survey of online shoppers, conducted by Acentric Marketing Research, covering the 12 month period to February 2020.
 The results were weighted to ensure demographic representation.
 In total 75 brands operating in the South African market were included in the survey.

 The Acentric Brand Equity (ABM) index is a customer-based brand equity index.
 The ABM incorporates brand awareness, brand associations on 14 dimensions, and estimates of each dimensions importance as a store brand preference driver.
-“Takealot has high brand awareness, and is frequently associated with competitive delivery costs and fast delivery.” says Craig Kolb, author of the report.
+“Takealot has high brand awareness, and is strongly positioned on competitive delivery costs and fast delivery.” says Craig Kolb, author of the report.

 While Dion Wired is no longer operational, they were still in operation during the period covered by the survey and performed well on the ‘good service’ dimension.
 “Dion was ranked first; followed by Foschini and ActiveCellular.
 Exclusive was ranked last and is therefore not strongly positioned on this dimension.” says Kolb.